akiirui/userscript/README.md

 3. Move `mpv-handler` to `~/.local/bin/`
 4. Move `mpv-handler.desktop` to `~/.local/share/applications/`

-**Recommend using package manager, but you need packaging it manually.**
+**Recommend to use package manager.
+But you need building the package by yourself.**

 ### Windows